 While all the faculty members in the School of Computing and Information Science may contribute to teaching and research in any of its academic units, the core Information Systems faculty members include:

 - Director, School of Computing and Information Science

 - Phone (207) 581 2195

 - Phone (207) 581-2175

 All students apply through the Graduate School and the entire application packet including transcripts, test scores and letters of recommendation must be received before a formal acceptance will be issued typically.
-Applications processed through the Graduate School are accomplished on a rolling basis and no strict deadlines apply.
-However, to be considered for Fall admission, completed applications must be received 8 weeks prior to the beginning of the term.
-Those applying for campus-wide research assistantships or scholarships should complete their application packets by January 1 for September admission.
+To be considered for Fall admission, completed applications should be received 8 weeks prior to the beginning of the term.

 Our advising center can answer all of your questions about earning a degree or certificate through UMaineOnline.

 Call us at 207.581.5858 or email us at email@example.com.